thesharmaa/My-DevOps-Journey/Day-20/19-project.md

 # Task 4: Combine — Scheduled Maintenance Script
 ## Create maintenance.sh that:

-## alls your log rotation function
+## Calls your log rotation function
 ## Calls your backup function
 ## Logs all output to /var/log/maintenance.log with timestamps
 ## Write the cron entry to run it daily at 1 AM